-With the increase of social networking sites, online activity and messaging apps, cyber-bullying is on the increase.
+With the increase of social networking sites, online activity and messaging apps, online bullying is on the increase.
 A survey by Ditch the Label, showed that 47% of young people who took the survey have received nasty profile comments and 62% have been sent nasty messages via smartphone apps.

 Most apps and social networking sites have age limits – and these age limits are there for a reason.
 They also state that bullying, abuse, harassment, impersonation and identity theft will not be tolerated and are banned.

 If someone you have met in a chat room or on a gaming site is asking you a lot of questions or asking to meet you, TELL an adult you trust immediately.
 You should always keep in mind that people who use the Internet can pretend to be anyone they like.
 They can lie about their age, their interests and whether they’re male or female.
 No matter how long you’ve been chatting, remember that they’re still strangers; you don’t really know them at all.
 There are a lot of people online who are not who they seem to be and their intentions are harmful.